woodchen-ink/Zero/README.md

 Before running the application, you'll need to set up several services and environment variables:

-For more in-depth information on environment variables, please refer to the [Environment Variables](#environment-variables) section in this README.
+For more in-depth information on environment variables, please refer to the [Environment Variables](#environment-variables) section.

 1. **Setup Local Services with Dev Container and Docker**